 Note: All contractor information is required to be on the application when submitted.
 Incomplete applications will not be accepted.
 All fees associated with the permit application are due at the time the permit is issued.

 For New Commercial Permits:

 Visit the Alamance County Planning Department (570-4052), located in the same building as the Central Permitting Office, where they will identify and enter your parcel into our database.
 (If you are located within a municipality, go to your town’s Planning Department first.)

 Contact the County’s GIS Mapping Specialist, Katie Harper (570-4085) where you will be assigned an address for your parcel.

 If the building site is located in an area that is not served by a public utility, approval from the Environmental Health Department (336-570-6367) will be required.
 This may be in the form of an existing systems check or new soil evaluation.
 If the permit involves a restaurant, pool, or daycare, one set of plans will need to be submitted to Environmental Health for review.
 Before submitting applications and paying fees, it is recommended that applicants contact Betsy Meeks (ext.
 325) about restaurants and Kenneth Greene (ext.318) about pools.

 Apply for the Environmental Health Permits that are needed.

-Submit a completed building permit application including; Appendix B from the Building Code, minimum facilities calculations per Table 403.1 of the North Carolina Plumbing Code, and three sets of completed sealed plans for review.
+Submit a completed building permit application with the plan review fee and three sets of completed sealed plans for review.
+Plans must include a completed Appendix “B” (code summary) and a life safety plan.
 Once the plan review is complete and the application approved, the Central Permitting Office will contact you to pick up your permit and pay all associated fees.